IlyaSulli/SSH-SharedCart/README.md

 - **18/11/2024**: A meeting was adjourned to discuss the tasks and the languages needed to start the project, including discussing who will be working on which parts of the project in order to best suit our points of expertise.
 It was planned that we would meet every week to disucss the direction of the project and to talk about changes made.
 It was set that Ilya and Sultan would work on the frontend and Hector and Coll would work on the backend for the timebeing
 - **19/11/2024**: The frontend concept was design and approved by the team, allowing work to begin for the frontend team.
 The work was split into two different parts, Sultan working on the shopping page whilst Ilya worked on the cart page
 - **20/11/2024**: The frontend design built using HTML and CSS for the cart was approved.
 Javascript was needed and the cart features was slowed down until the server APIs were designed in order to have test data.
+- **25/11/2024**: A meeting was done where we talked about switching systems to node.js for the server.
+We found that the postgresql was not adequite for the capabilities we needed it for
-- **03/12/2024**: Began refactoring the backend code base to make it more in line with what Node.js expects
+- **03/12/2024**: A meeting was done where we talked about preparations to merge the server and the website.
+We began refactoring the backend server code base to make it more in line with what Node.js expects and added additional comments for further clarification
 - **05/12/2024**: Refactored the backend for the cart page as well as implemented APIs
+- **06/12/2024**: Merged the server and the website and began tests on the cart to ensure it worked